Sardegna in wine

 • The rising Maritime Republics – notably Pisa and Genova – also kept this effective administrative system, and as a result were able to increase grapevine cultivation.
 The picture of a Genovese ship is from the fourteenth century.

 Spain entered the picture in 1297, bringing the northwest of the island into its sphere of influence.
-Demonstrating how its fortunes had changed, in 1329 the Aragonese imposed export duties on Sardinian fine wine.
+Demonstrating how its winemaking fortunes had changed, in 1329 the Aragonese imposed export duties on Sardinian fine wine.
 As well as quantity and quality, the Spanish also added to the number of varieties of grapevine in commercial production on the island.

 The Giudicati continued their important work, bolstered by tighter laws around production methods and quality.
 Phylloxera destroyed the island’s crop, and it was only in the 1950s that production started to pick up.